National Trust

-The National Trust (Welsh: Ymddiriedolaeth Genedlaethol) is a heritage and nature conservation charity and membership organisation in England, Wales and Northern Ireland.
+The National Trust (Ymddiriedolaeth Genedlaethol) is a heritage and nature conservation charity and membership organisation in the United Kingdom, operating in England, Wales and Northern Ireland only.

 The Trust was founded in 1895 by Octavia Hill, Sir Robert Hunter and Hardwicke Rawnsley to "promote the permanent preservation for the benefit of the Nation of lands and tenements (including buildings) of beauty or historic interest".
 It has since been given statutory powers, starting with the National Trust Act 1907.
-Historically, the Trust acquired land by gift and sometimes by public subscription and appeal, but after World War II the loss of country houses resulted in many such properties being acquired either by gift from the former owners or through the National Land Fund.
+In its early days, the Trust usually acquired land by gift and sometimes by public subscription and appeal.
+After World War II, the loss of country houses resulted in many such properties being acquired either by gift from the former owners or through the National Land Fund.

 One of the largest landowners in the United Kingdom, the Trust owns almost 250,000 ha of land and 780 miles of coast.
 Its properties include more than 500 historic houses, castles, archaeological and industrial monuments, gardens, parks, and nature reserves.
 Most properties are open to the public for a charge (members have free entry), while open spaces are free to all.
 The Trust had an annual income of nearly £724 million in 2023/24, largely from membership subscriptions, donations and legacies, direct property income, profits from its shops and restaurants, and investments.
 It also receives grants from a variety of organisations including other charities, government departments, local authorities, and the National Lottery Heritage Fund.